C0ldiron/grepnoir.github.io/_posts/2018-8-28-Trojans and Backdoors.md

 title: Backdoors and Trojans
 ---

+This post I will be talking about Backdoors, Trojans, and RATs.

 Backdoors:
 ---------------
 Backdoors are holes in your operating system or software that allow an attacker to access your machine.
 Malware is often used to make these backdoors on a system.
 Some malware can create backdoors after using another backdoor another piece of malware created.
 Some software has built-in backdoors.
 Old versions of software or operating systems can contain backdoors.